-Judgement Note Action the Committee took Conclusions Impairment of goodwill and other acquisition related intangibles. nd other acquisition to Cash Generating Units ('CGUs') including the > The Committee is satisfied with the process undertaken and that no impairment charge is required in the year and that the disclosures are appropriate.
+Judgement Note Action the Committee took Conclusions Impairment of goodwill and other acquisition related intangibles.
+13 > Reviewed the basis on which goodwill was allocated to Cash Generating Units ('CGUs') including the reallocation to CGUs based on Business Divisions and discussed management's annual impairment assessment. > Considered the basis for determining the recoverable amount of each CGU. > Challenged the methodology and valuation assumptions used. > Considered whether the information provided to the Group's external valuation specialists was complete and accurate. > Reviewed the carrying amounts of other intangible assets. > Discussed management's annual review of impairment triggers. > The Committee is satisfied with the process undertaken and that no impairment charge is required in the year and that the disclosures are appropriate.
 The Group's assessment and disclosure of legal cases and regulatory investigations.
-27 and 36 > Reviewed the cases identified and discussed management's provisioning and disclosure assessment. > Considered the basis for determining provisions in respect of cases. > Considered whether the information disclosed was consistent with the information maintained by the Group Legal Counsel and the Group's external legal advisers. > Reviewed the procedures performed by the external auditor, including their inquiries performed of the Group's external legal advisers. > The Committee is satisfied with the process undertaken and that the provisions and contingent liability disclosures are appropriate.
+27 and 36 Reviewed the cases identified and discussed management's provisioning and disclosure assessment.
+Considered the basis for determining provisions in respect of cases.
+Considered whether the information disclosed was consistent with the information maintained by the Group Legal Counsel and the Group's external legal advisers.
+Reviewed the procedures performed by the external auditor, including their inquiries performed of the Group's external legal advisers. > The Committee is satisfied with the process undertaken and that the provisions and contingent liability disclosures are appropriate.
 The use, presentation and explanation of Alternative Performance Measures used by management to explain the Group's performance.
-Financial Review, Note 4 and APM Appendix Challenged management on the rationale for each of the Alternative Performance Measures ('APMs') used to describe the Group's performance and the justification for separate presentation of significant items from the Group's adjusted results.
-Reviewed the adequacy of the disclosure of APMs used to review Executive performance.
-Challenged and reviewed the adequacy of management's disclosure and description of significant items to ensure sufficient clarity and justification provided in the Annual Report and Accounts.
-Reviewed the Annual Report and Accounts to ensure that undue prominence was not given to APMs in line with guidance from the European Securities and Markets Authority.
-Reviewed the adequacy and completeness of reconciliations of APMs to the nearest equivalent Reported measure.
-Sought the view of the external auditor and reviewed its procedures as set out in its report. > The Committee is satisfied that the definition and presentation, reconciliation and explanations of APMs were appropriate and that the disclosures relating to adjusted performance and significant items are appropriate.
+Financial Review, Note 4 and APM Appendix > Challenged management on the rationale for each of the Alternative Performance Measures ('APMs') used to describe the Group's performance and the justification for separate presentation of significant items from the Group's adjusted results. > Reviewed the adequacy of the disclosure of APMs used to review Executive performance. > Challenged and reviewed the adequacy of management's disclosure and description of significant items to ensure sufficient clarity and justification provided in the Annual Report and Accounts. > Reviewed the Annual Report and Accounts to ensure that undue prominence was not given to APMs in line with guidance from the European Securities and Markets Authority. > Reviewed the adequacy and completeness of reconciliations of APMs to the nearest equivalent Reported measure. > Sought the view of the external auditor and reviewed its procedures as set out in its report.
+The Committee is satisfied that the definition and presentation, reconciliation and explanations of APMs were appropriate and that the disclosures relating to adjusted performance and significant items are appropriate.